Ayushburman/DATA-STRUCTURES-and-ALGORITHMS/README.md

 Problem ↓ Thinking ↓ Algorithm ↓ Proof of Correctness ↓ Efficiency Analysis ↓ Implementation (Code)

 When you claim "I made a sorting algorithm," people will immediately ask: Does it always sort correctly?
 What about huge inputs?
 How fast is it?
 Why is it correct?
 This is why proofs and analysis are first-class concerns — not afterthoughts.

+What is a Computational Problem?
+A problem is not code.
+A problem is a formal rule describing valid inputs and the set of correct outputs for each input.